terra-money/terra.py/docs/tutorial.rst

    $ pip install terra_sdk

-..
-NOTE:: If you run into problems during installation, you might have a
+.. note:: If you run into problems during installation, you might have a
     broken environment.
 See the troubleshooting guide to :ref:`setting up a clean environment <setup_environment>`.